SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-basics/share-search-link.md

     ![share saved search.png](/img/search/get-started-search/search-basics/share-search-link/share-saved-search.png)

-    * For information on publishing a search, see [Publishing a Search from the Library] (../../../01Start-Here/Library/Share-a-Saved-Search-from-the-Library.md).
+    * For information on publishing a search, see [Publishing a Search from the Library](../../../get-started/library/search-the-library.md).